ihreapotheken/IA-SDK-iOS/README.md

 # Project setup
 1. If you are using apofinder then you need to add **NSLocationWhenInUseUsageDescription** key to your Info.plist.
-2. If you are using CardLink then @TODO (Redirect to CardLink docs).
+2. If you are using CardLink then please read [IACardlink](./docs/IACardLink.md)

 # Usage
 1. **Set bundle identifier**